EJohnF/CareCare/README.md

 ## Run locally

 Assuming you have already installed node, yarn, xcode, jdk

+if you experience build problem for android which says that SDK is not found, one possible way to fix it - add android/local.properties file with path to SDK

 Dry run on ios: `yarn run:ios`
 Dry run on android: `yarn run:android`